You’ve Been Appointed as an Executor of an Estate? Do You Know What Your Duties Are?

 Posted: August 20, 2017 Under: Client Info By: Gust Lenglet

-Avoid Having Too Much or Too Little Federal Income Tax Withheld.
+Avoid Having Too Much or Too Little Federal Income Tax Withheld if You Review Your Tax Withholding

-The Internal Revenue Service today encouraged taxpayers to consider checking their tax withholding, keeping in mind several factors that could affect potential refunds or taxes they may owe in 2018.
+The Internal Revenue Service today encouraged taxpayers to consider that they review your tax withholding, keeping in mind several factors that could affect potential refunds or taxes they may owe in 2018.

 Reviewing the amount of taxes withheld can help taxpayers avoid having too much or too little federal income tax taken from their paychecks.
 Having the correct amount taken out helps to move taxpayers closer to a zero balance at the end of the year when they file their tax return, which means no taxes owed or refund due.